 History is very clear about all of this as well, of course.
 When religious “morality” gains control of government, people suffer.
 There’s almost nothing scarier, or more antithetical to freedom, than a theocracy or theonomy (remember, it is for freedom that we have been set free; it wasn’t so we would put ourselves back under religious bondage).
 When religious conservatives run governments without a liberal and secular hand to restrain them, people are censored, fired, expelled from their homes, imprisoned, tortured, and even executed simply for their beliefs (or lack thereof), as well as for the most innocent of actions.
 If someone challenges the religious status quo or does things considered sinful in a theocratic society, religious conservatives become extremely evil towards such heretics and infidels (and even today in more secular countries you find religious conservatives trying to take or keep civil rights away from people who might live differently from them for no reason other than the fact that these differences might not line up with their religious beliefs).
 This is another reason I like to stay far away from religious conservatives in general (or at least only meet with them in public places).
 Torture, theft, and killing are a major part of the heritage of nearly all religions, and I have no doubt that many of them would bring that legacy back into practice if they could.
 That’s not to say all religious conservatives would do this if they had the opportunity, but I still wouldn’t want to take that chance.
 And regardless of their propensity towards violence, I have no doubt that most of them would definitely (and happily) fight against freedoms and civil rights for people who are different from them in various ways, particularly when it comes to sexuality, and I see no good reason to have much to do with people who would be so heartless and cruel.

 Religious conservatives sometimes talk about a culture war, and they are right, there is one happening.
 The problem is, they’re on the wrong side of this battle.
 Conservatism basically appears to be about greed, hunger for power, paranoia, racism, sexism, homophobia (among other forms of erotophobia), and just having a lack of empathy towards one’s neighbours in general.
 All of this ultimately leads to people trying to control the lives and actions of those who might be a little different from “the norm,” and religion only makes conservatism worse since it leads people to believe their harmful mindsets and actions are sanctioned (or even commanded) by God.
 But it’s not just religion they attempt to use to justify the misery they’re trying to inflict upon the societies they exist in (even if they generally don’t realize that this is what they’re doing).
 Too many religious conservatives also end up going down the rabbit hole of conspiracy theories to prove that the enemy is everywhere, with all sorts of nefarious plots to take over the world, or at least persecute them (even as they themselves are persecuting those who don’t act and believe as they do).
 And so they start seeing spirits and secret societies (either groups that haven’t existed for centuries, such as the Illuminati, or still existing social clubs like the Freemasons) behind every world event that happens, all supposedly to bring about a “New World Order” to unite the planet under one government run by a man called the Antichrist.
 Of course, even if any of these theories turn out to be accurate (to be fair, the Antichrist is a biblical concept, so eventually he is supposed to appear), it wouldn’t be something to worry about as Christians; and since they believe it’s all supposed to happen anyway, it’s strange that they’re trying to fight against it.
 While it might seem harmless, paranoia over shadowy Satanic cabals and fear of demons hiding behind every bush can cause actual harm, to individual people and even to companies.
 Sometimes the result is just that kids miss out on parts of a normal childhood due to being forced to avoid harmless games that made parents freak out and believe they would cause kids to commit suicide or even murder if they played them (when in reality the games were probably instrumental in keeping many young people out of trouble), as well as because of books which convinced many parents that their children’s toys would cause them to become possessed by demons.
-Thanks to the Satanic Panic of the 1980s, however, many Christians also fell for lies about Procter & Gamble being in league with the devil (ultimately making everyone who fell for these lies look really ignorant).
+Thanks to the Satanic Panic of the 1980s, however, many Christians also fell for lies about Procter & Gamble being in league with the devil (ultimately making everyone who fell for these lies look really ignorant and foolish).
 And worst of all, many people were imprisoned for murders and other crimes that never even happened, sometimes for decades.
 And that’s only recent events.
 In times past, conservative paranoia brought about things like the Salem witch trials, or the various other Inquisitions, causing the torture and death of any number of innocent people.
 And even today, there are people being executed for blasphemy or for their sexuality (among other things) in various theocratic countries.
 So if you wonder why some of us remain wary of religious conservatives (“Christian” or otherwise), I hope it should be obvious at this point.

 As I’m sure you know, religious leaders don’t only tell us that certain things are forbidden.
 They also try to convince us that certain things are required.
 If you do attend traditional church services and become a member of a particular assembly, you’ll likely sit through a number of sermons meant to make you feel guilty if you don’t give them a percentage of your money on a regular basis, sermons that completely ignore the fact that the tithe was meant solely for followers of the Old Testament law.
 Christians (Jewish or otherwise) are not supposed to follow the law of Moses, and those who do try to follow any of it are then under a curse and are obligated to follow all of it, according to Paul (that means no more bacon or shrimp or clothes with mixed fabrics or washing your car on Saturday).